louislau1129/CoMFLP/README.md

 ## CoMFLP: Correlation Measure based Fast Search on Layer Pruning
 This repository contains code for the implementation of CoMFLP, a fast search layer pruning algorithm.

-*The corresponding paper is under peer review, and will come soon~*
+*The corresponding paper will appear in InterSpeech 2023*

 ### Background:
 > The recently proposed DeepNet [^1] model scaled the transformer up to 1,000 layers.
 Despite the significant performance improvement, the model is inefficient and difficult to apply on the edge device.
 Layer pruning (LP) is a reasonable method considering the layer redundancy.
 However, previous LP methods mostly rely on an task-specific evaluation metric to search, which is quite time-consuming especially when layers are very deep.
 In contrast to previous methods, the proposed CoMFLP has a very fast search speed with a consant time complexity.
 Also the searched pruning strategy is shown to be high-quality and can serve as a good strating point for later fine-tuning.